TechnicJelle/BMUtils/README.md

 }
 ```

-You can use `Cheese.createFromCells` to create a Cheese from a collection of non-16x16 cells.
+You can use `Cheese.createFromCells` to create a Cheese from a collection of non-16x16 cells,
+in case your area data isn't chunk-based.

+This function works only on areas that are all connected.
+It will throw an `InvalidSelectionException` if the areas are separated.\
+So for those situations where you have areas that are potentially separated,
+you should use the `Cheese.createMultiCheeseFromChunks` function, instead.

-_Thanks to @TBlueF for contributing this function, and the funny name!_
+_Thanks to [@TBlueF](https://github.com/TBlueF) for contributing this function, and the funny name!_

 ## Contributing
 If you have any suggestions for more useful functions to add, please let me know by creating an issue on GitHub.